Adr1GR/IEVR_Mod_Manager/README.md

 ### Applying Mods

-1. Make sure all your desired mods are **enabled** (showing "Yes" in the Enabled column)
+1. Make sure all your desired mods are **enabled** (showing ✓ in the first column)
-2. Arrange mod priority using "Move Up" and "Move Down" if needed
+2. Arrange mod priority using "⬆️ Move Up" and "⬇️ Move Down" if needed
-3. Click **"Apply Changes"** button
+3. Click **"✓ Apply Changes"** button
-4. Wait for the process to complete - you can monitor progress in the Log panel at the bottom
+4. Wait for the process to complete - you can monitor progress in the Activity Log panel at the bottom
 5. When you see "MODS APPLIED!!" in the log, the mods have been successfully installed

 **Important Notes:**